Call Downtown Dental Excellence Today!

 Medium Sedation

 If mild sedation dentistry isn’t enough for a particular procedure, a dentist may decide on the next level of sedation dentistry.
-This level of sedation dentistry helps to create a deep state of relaxation, and can even cause mild amnesia.
-Keep in mind with medium sedation, though, driving home is not an option.
+This level of sedation dentistry helps to create a deep state of relaxation and can even cause mild amnesia.
+Keep in mind that with medium sedation, though, driving home is not an option.
 Make sure to have someone ready to take you home after the procedure.

 Deep Sedation

 There are certain procedures that require a patient to have the deepest level of sedation.
 These procedures are practically impossible for the dentist to perform without deeper sedation.
 When a patient is in a state of deep sedation, they are practically asleep.
-They will often have amnesia after the procedure, allowing them to not have to remember any form of surgery or otherwise traumatic procedure.
+They will often have amnesia after the procedure, allowing them not to have to remember any form of surgery or otherwise traumatic procedure.

 Types of Dental Sedation